-This quarter the work focused on refining our production of CNCs from soy and cotton, exploring the processing window for making shear cast films from these materials, and evaluating film optical and mechanical properties.
+This quarter we continued to focus on refining our production of CNCs from soy and cotton, exploring the processing window for making shear cast films from these materials, and evaluating film optical and mechanical properties.
 Additional efforts focused on optimizing CNC device fabrication conditions after a change in fabrication materials and equipment repair.
-In addition, the investigators discussed the potential use of CNCs as sensors at the American Chemical Society meeting and during other professional interactions.

 Auburn University's outstanding laboratory facilities and the support from ADECA are helping the research team continue to gain insights on how an exciting material hiding in our abundant forestry and agricultural resources can be transformed to enable Alabama citizens to detect contaminants and allergens in their water and food.